prefix-dev/rattler-build/docs/reference/jinja.md

-# Jinja functions that can be used in the recipe
+# Jinja

-`rattler-build` comes with a couple of useful helpers that can be used in the recipe.
+`rattler-build` comes with a couple of useful [Jinja](https://jinja.palletsprojects.com) functions and filters that can be used in the recipe.

 ## Functions